easy-chef/easy-chef.github.io/index.md

 ### Milestone 1: Mockup development

-Mockup development currently in progress.
+Mockup development using Meteor and React is currently in progress.
 To view the progress of our mockup development, visit our [project board.](https://github.com/easy-chef/easy-chef/projects/1)

 ## Team